-The data on citizenship status were derived from answers to Question 8.
+The data on citizenship status were derived from answers to Question 8 in the 2014 American Community Survey (ACS).
 This question was asked about Persons 1 through 5 in the ACS.

 Respondents were asked to select one of five categories: (1) born in the United States, (2) born in Puerto Rico, Guam, the U.S. Virgin Islands, or Northern Marianas, (3) born abroad of U.S. citizen parent or parents, (4) U.S. citizen by naturalization, or (5) not a U.S citizen.
-Respondents indicating they are a U.S. citizen by naturalization are also asked to print their year of naturalization.
+Respondents indicating they are a U.S. citizen by naturalization also are asked to print their year of naturalization.
 People born in American Samoa, although not explicitly listed, are included in the second response category.

 For the Puerto Rico Community Survey, respondents were asked to select one of five categories: (1) born in Puerto Rico, (2) born in a U.S. state, District of Columbia, Guam, the U.S. Virgin Islands, or Northern Marianas, (3) born abroad of U.S. citizen parent or parents, (4) U.S. citizen by naturalization, or (5) not a U.S. citizen.
-Respondents indicating they are a U.S. citizen by naturalization are also asked to print their year of naturalization.
+Respondents indicating they are a U.S. citizen by naturalization also are asked to print their year of naturalization.
 People born in American Samoa, although not explicitly listed, are included in the second response category.